scalapb/ScalaPB/docs/src/main/markdown/grpc.md

   .keepAliveTime(500, TimeUnit.SECONDS)
 ```

-2) If using SBT, try following merge conflict strategy
+2. If using SBT, try thefollowing merge conflict strategy:

 ```scala
 assemblyMergeStrategy in assembly := {